jackcooperdev/CauldronDocs/pages/authentication/mas.md

   "toReturn": {
     "IssueInstant": "2020-12-07T19:52:09.2345095Z",
     "NotAfter": "2020-12-08T11:52:09.2345095Z",
-    "Token": "token", // this is now refered to as token "DisplayClaims": {
+    "Token": "token", // this is now referred to as token "DisplayClaims": {
       "xui": [
         {